WebOrigami/docs/src/content/framework/intro8a.md

 <span class="tutorialStep"></span> Refresh the preview to see a fuller implementation of the team index page.

-The images aren't working yet.
+The thumbnail images aren't working yet.
 The above template is looking for thumbnail images in a folder called `thumbnails`, but that folder doesn't exist — yet.
 You could create the thumbnails by hand, but that'd be work, and you already have the large images to work from.
 So you can have Graph Origami create a virtual `thumbnails` folder for you.

 &nbsp;